Commencement Ceremonies

 Spring Quarter

 Commencement occurs at the end of the spring quarter, normally in early June.
-Students who have completed all graduation requirements during autumn, winter, or spring quarters of the current academic year are invited to participate in the ceremony.
+Students who have completed or will complete all graduation requirements during autumn, winter, spring and summer quarters of the current academic year are invited to participate in the ceremony.

 Note: Students who have only completed a certificate program are not included in the commencement program or ceremony.